andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 structures are similar, even as the outcoming list of token is slightly different.

 The tokenizers are named after the Basic versions they are implementing:
-* __Basic__ - contains the tokenization of programs following the dialects based on Dartmouth BASIC formats (such like ECMA, Tandy TRS Basic Level II, Applesoft Basic, or Commodore Basic).
+* __BasicTokenTypes__ - contains the tokenization of programs following the dialects based on Dartmouth BASIC formats (such like ECMA, Tandy TRS Basic Level II, Applesoft Basic, or Commodore Basic).
-* __Jasic__ - contains the tokenization following the original Jasic programming format, e.g. without line numbers and using labels as jumping destinations.

 The result of the tokenization process is a list of objects of type Token (see `eu.gricom.interpreter.basic.tokenizier.Token`).
 Each token object holds three attributes: